Which of England's Euro U21 winners could step up?

 Curtis Jones and Harvey Elliott at Liverpool are in the same bracket.
 Both are highly-rated and trusted by Reds boss Jurgen Klopp and have European experience already.

-The former had an impressive end to last season - starting 11 games on the bounce, of which Liverpool won seven and drew four - and was magnificent in the U21s' semi-final win over Israel with a calm, composed to conduct a 3-0 win from midfield.
+The former had an impressive end to last season - starting 11 games on the bounce, of which Liverpool won seven and drew four - and was magnificent in the U21s' semi-final win over Israel with a calm, composed performance to conduct a 3-0 win from midfield.
 He also scored the winner in the final, albeit without possibly knowing much about it!

 He has increased competition in midfield now at Anfield, following the arrival of Alexis Mac Allister and Dominik Szoboszlai, but this could well be the making of him rather than a hindrance.